A Generalization of Hierarchical Exchangeability on Trees to Directed Acyclic Graphs: Introduction

 There are many reasons for considering such generalized random arrays as we do here.
 Partial exchangeability was considered by de Finetti himself.
 For instance in \cite[Ch.
 12]{de1975theory}, he discusses its role in both parametric and nonparametric Bayesian statistics.
 In the 1980s the subject flourished\footnote{ Two somewhat recent surveys of the early results in this field are given in \cite{austin2012exchangeable} and \cite{aldous2009more}.}, and $d$-dimensional random arrays (i.e., matrices and tensors) emerged as fundamental structures underlying the theory of partial exchangeability.
 Indeed, in the foundational work of \cite{hoover1979relations}, separately exchangeable arrays together with their joint and weak exchangeable counterparts, are seen to arise quite naturally as mathematical objects.
 However, even there, the question of when representations arise for other partially exchangeable random arrays is posed in Section 7.
 As already mentioned, \cite{austin:panchenko:2014} is one work in this direction using probabilistic arguments in the spirit of \cite{aldous1981representations} and \cite{kallenberg2006probabilistic}.
 Also, using ultraproducts and other model theoretic tools in the spirit of \cite{hoover1979relations}, the work of \cite{crane2017relative, crane2018relatively} introduce the quite general notion of {\it relative} exchangeability, from which many forms of partial exchangeability can be extracted.

-The contribution of this work is the extension of the concrete framework of hierarchical exchangeability.
-As noted in the Crane and Towsner works, hierarchical exchangeability can be extracted from their more abstract framework; we will show in the appendix that DAG-exchangeability for single arrays can also be (nontrivially) realized in that framework (we have yet to see whether DAG-exchangeability for families of arrays, which is addressed in our main result, fits into the picture of relative exchangeability, albeit there are some indications that it should).
+The main contribution of this work is the extension, in terms of a probabilistic proof, of the concrete framework of hierarchical exchangeability.
+As noted in the works of Crane and Towsner, hierarchical exchangeability can already be extracted from their more abstract framework; we will show in the appendix that DAG-exchangeability for single arrays also falls under the umbrella of their abstract framework and thus can also be (nontrivially) realized in that framework (we have yet to see whether DAG-exchangeability for families of arrays, which is addressed in our main result, fits into the picture of relative exchangeability, albeit there are some indications that it should).
 On the level of applications of DAG-exchangeability, we provide a summary of our motivations with respect to Bayesian nonparametric models and probabilistic programming in the next subsection of this introduction.

 Let us mention that recently, partial exchangeability was found to have ramifications in the study of random graphs, their limits, and their statistical properties \cite{austin2008exchangeable, diaconis2008graph, veitchroy2015sparse, caicampbellbroderick2016edge, caron2017sparse, crane2018edge}.
 We remark that the exchangeability of graphs is not the topic of this paper-- instead we use directed graphs as a tool to create and describe our probabilistic symmetries.
 It is however, not unreasonable to envision that our results can be applied to this line of research in the future.